People with Diabetes and COVID-19: A Guide for Staying Healthy

-- Keep in mind that insulin should be taken as scheduled even when you are sick and may need to be increased.
+- Keep in mind that insulin should be taken as scheduled even when you are sick, and the insulin dose may need to be increased.
 Talk to your doctor about how much insulin you should have on hand.

 - Be sure you have at least one month of diabetes testing supplies and medication.

 Things are changing rapidly, and everyday life activities have been affected by the pandemic.
 Here a few helpful tips to help you during this time: